deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

         extension.
     *   The requested domain name is on the premium price list, and this registrar has blocked premium registrations.
+    *   The allocation token is not currently valid.
+*   2305
+    *   The allocation token is not valid for this domain.
+    *   The allocation token is not valid for this registrar.
+    *   The allocation token is not valid for this TLD.
+    *   The allocation token was already redeemed.
 *   2306
     *   Domain transfer period must be one year.
     *   Domain transfer period must be zero or one year when using the superuser